Matthew 6:7-15 Reflection: Jesus Teaches How to Pray

 Reflection: Our Father

 What is prayer?
-Try to search it using Google and most definitions use two verbs namely: talking and listening.
+Most definitions use two verbs namely: talking and listening.
 So it is a two-way traffic, just like when we communicate with one another.
 It is as simple as that.
 We talk to God and we listen to Him.
 Yet many people do not pray for the main reason that they do not know how to do it.

 God as our Father provides our daily needs including the forgiveness of our sins.
 Yet just as our Father forgives us so we too need to forgive others.
 Finally, as a Father, He will lead us away from temptation and He will deliver us from evil.